kiehozero/Focloir/README.md

   1. ... read about a pub I have not visited before;
   2. ... rate a pub that I have just visited;
-  3. ... find the best-rated pub in a city I am visiting;
+  3. ... find pubs in a city I am visiting;
+  4. ... review a pub that is not yet on the site;
-  4. ... see my review history
+  5. ... see my review history
-  5. ... edit or amend a review I previously wrote;
+  6. ... edit or amend a review I previously wrote;

 As an admin, I want to
-  1. ... delete a malicious or offensive review;
+  1. ... delete or moderate an offensive review;
-  2. ... search a for a user using a particular criteria;
+  2. ... view a user's review history;
-  3. ... >>>.
+  3. ... delete a pub;
+  4. ... delete a malicious user;

 ## Features